Caring for Cyclamens

 Cyclamen flowers and foliage.

-With proper care, cyclamens will bloom near Christmas and continue blossoming for two to three months.
+With proper care, cyclamens will bloom near Christmas and continue blossoming for 2 to 3 months.

 Cyclamen Plant Care

 You’ll be fine if you consider the conditions that make cyclamens happy.
-But make sure you review what they need if you want these delicate plants to keep blooming.
+Make sure to review what they need if you want these delicate plants to keep blooming.

-The most important thing to know about cyclamen plant care is to give these houseplants indirect light, good air circulation, moderate humidity, and moist soil (without keeping the tuber so wet that it rots).
+The most important elements for cyclamen happiness are indirect light, good air circulation, moderate humidity, and moist soil (without keeping the tuber so wet that it rots).

 They need high humidity, maybe daily misting, plus a pebble tray.
 (Pebble trays are great for indoor plants during the dry winter heating season.
 Put a layer of gravel in a shallow tray, set the containers on the gravel, and add water to just below the bottom of the pots.
 Refill to offset evaporation.)